The super learner for time-to-event outcomes: A tutorial: Super learners for continuous time-to-event data

-The loss function is in the form of an integrated Brier score for all three states combined, and depends on the state occupation probabilities $F(t,s,X)$ ($s=-1,0,1$).
-The $F(t,s,X)$ ($s=-1,0,1$) involve integrals and these can be estimated based on a given pair of candidate learners using a fine time grid.
-As for the method of \cite{westling_inference_2023} we assume a grid $V=\{v,2v,3v,\ldots,\tau-v,\tau\}$ of evenly spaced times with differences $v$.
-The practical steps for obtaining cross-validated estimates of $F(t,s,X)$ ($s=-1,0,1$) are: \begin{enumerate} \item Divide the data $D$ into $K$ folds, $k=1,\ldots,K$, as outlined in step 1 of the general SL steps given in Section \ref{sec:overall.SL.steps}. \item Fit each of the $p$ candidate learners for $\Lambda(t|X)$ and each of the $q$ candidate learners for $\Gamma(t|X)$ to the training set $D_{-k}$, for $k=1,\ldots,K$. \item Using candidate learner $j$ ($j=1,\ldots,p$) fitted in training set $D_{-k}$, obtain estimates of the conditional cumulative hazard for the event $\Lambda(t|X)$ in validation set $D_k$ on a grid of times $V$, with the resulting estimates at time $t$ denoted $\Lambda_j(t|X=x_i)$ ($t\in V; i\in D_k$). \item Using candidate learner $j^{\prime}$ ($j^{\prime}=1,\ldots,q$) fitted in training set $D_{-k}$, obtain estimates of the conditional cumulative hazard for censoring $\Gamma(t|X)$ in validation set $D_k$ on a grid of times $V$, with the resulting estimates at time $t$ denoted $\Gamma_{j^{\prime}}(t|X=x_i)$ ($t\in V; i\in D_k$). \item For individuals in validation set $D_k$ obtain estimates of the state occupation probabilities $F(t,s,X),s=-1,0,1$ for each pair of models $(j,j^{\prime})$ fitted in training set $D_{-k}$:
+As we will see in Section \ref{sec:munch.loss}, the loss function is in the form of an integrated Brier score for all three states combined, and depends on the state occupation probabilities $F(t,s,X)$ ($s=-1,0,1$).
+To estimate the mean expected loss we need to obtain cross-validated estimates of $F(t,s,X=x_i)$ ($s=-1,0,1$) for each individual in $D$.
+The $F(t,s,X)$ ($s=-1,0,1$) involve integrals and these can be estimated based on a given pair of candidate learners (for $\Lambda(t|X)$ and $\Gamma(t|X)$) using a fine time grid.
+As for the method of \citet{westling_inference_2023} we assume a grid $V=\{v,2v,3v,\ldots,\tau-v,\tau\}$ of evenly spaced times with differences $v$.
+The practical steps for obtaining cross-validated estimates of $F(t,s,X)$ ($s=-1,0,1$) are: \begin{enumerate} \item Divide the data $D$ into $K$ folds, $k=1,\ldots,K$, as outlined in step 1 of the general SL steps given in Section \ref{sec:overall.SL.steps}. \item Fit each of the $p$ candidate learners for $\Lambda(t|X)$ and each of the $q$ candidate learners for $\Gamma(t|X)$ to the training set $D_{-k}$, for $k=1,\ldots,K$. \item Using candidate learner $j$ ($j=1,\ldots,p$) fitted in training set $D_{-k}$, obtain estimates of the conditional cumulative hazard for the event $\Lambda(t|X)$ in validation set $D_k$ on a grid of times $V$, with the resulting estimates at time $t$ denoted $\Lambda_j(t|X=x_i)$ ($t\in V; i\in D_k$). \item Using candidate learner $j^{\prime}$ ($j^{\prime}=1,\ldots,q$) fitted in training set $D_{-k}$, obtain estimates of the conditional cumulative hazard for censoring $\Gamma(t|X)$ in validation set $D_k$ on a grid of times $V$, with the resulting estimates at time $t$ denoted $\Gamma_{j^{\prime}}(t|X=x_i)$ ($t\in V; i\in D_k$). \item For individuals in validation set $D_k$ obtain estimates of the state occupation probabilities $F(t,s,X),s=-1,0,1$ for each pair of candidate learners $(j,j^{\prime})$ fitted in training set $D_{-k}$:

 \item Repeat steps 3-5 for each $k=1,\ldots,K$, giving cross-validated estimates of $F(t,s,X),s=-1,0,1$ for all individuals in $D$. \end{enumerate}